-The patent provides another example of when a searcher might need a query suggestion:
+The patent provides another example of when a searcher might need query suggestions:

 Language difficulties might cause a person to search using the wrong keywords.
 A person who lacks familiarity with the language of the content being searched might use the wrong keywords.
 Even a person who is familiar with the language of the content might make mistakes.

 For example, a British citizen who seeks information about temporarily obtaining a car in the United States might search “car for hire” rather than “car for rent.”
 The latter query more accurately reflects conventional usage in United States English and is likely to produce better search results.